Universal upper bound for the entropy of superconducting vortices and the Nernst effect: Results

-As a consequence of this non-commutativity, there is a fundamental cell $A_{\rm fund}$ in real space, not in phase space, which is the smallest area which can accommodate a quantum degree of freedom.
-In superconductors, the fundamental excitations are vortices carrying one flux quantum $\Phi_0=\pi\hbar c/e$.
-Vortices carrying two or more flux quanta are simply the superimposed fundamental excitations.
-The number of available configurations for maximally squeezed vortices is thus $2^N$ with $N=A/A_{\rm fund}$ the number of fundamental cells fitting in the sample.
-The maximum entropy of a vortex per layer is thus the universal quantity $k_{\rm B}{\rm ln}\,2$, in a full accord with the Nernst effect measurements \cite{universal}.
-This bound is simply a universal consequence of the incompressibility of a gapped, uniform ground state in a magnetic field and is common to all possible superconductors, independently of all the details of their material parameters.
+Let us consider the possible distribution of quantum vortices.
+To that end, we divide the sample area $A$ into $N=A/A_{\rm fund}$ cells, which can each accommodate exactly one quantum vortex in a maximally squeezed configuration.
+An upper bound for the number of possible configurations can be easily found by assuming that each such cell has two possible states: it is either occupied by a vortex or not.
+This would correspond to the number of available configurations $2^N$ with $N=A/A_{\rm fund}$ the number of fundamental cells fitting in the sample, corresponding to an entropy bound $S= Nk_{\rm B} {\rm ln}\,2$.
+This bound becomes exact when the number of vortices reaches the maximum value $N$, that is, when all cells are occupied.
+In a maximally squeezed configuration, each cell is occupied, and each quantum vortex thus carries the universal entropy $k_{\rm B}{\rm ln}\,2$, in full accord with the Nernst effect measurements\,\cite{universal}.
+Note that we have not used any information other than the presence of a gap in an effective 2D system.
+The universal bound is simply a consequence of the incompressibility of the superconducting ground state and is common to all possible superconductors, independently of the details of their material parameters.

+As soon as the applied magnetic field has created enough quantum vortices to completely fill up the available cells in a given sample, the further vortex accommodation upon further small increase of the magnetic field becomes impossible.
+As a consequence, superconductivity breaks down.
+This is thus an alternative characterization of the upper critical field in type II superconductors.
+The universal entropy limit per vortex is reached precisely at this value of the applied field in a full accord with the experimental observation\,\cite{universal}.